dgibbs64/SteamCMD-AppID-List-Servers/README.md

 [steamcmd_appid_servers_linux.md](https://github.com/dgibbs64/SteamCMD-AppID-List-Servers/blob/master/steamcmd_appid_servers_linux.md)

-> Travis-CI checks daily for updates and posts them to this repo.
+> GitHub Action checks daily for updates and posts them to this repository.
 So this list will always be up-to-date.

 ## Usage